trulsthirud/pdfs/README.md

 - [pandoc filters](https://pandoc.org/filters.html) Official page documenting the use and power of filters - also filters you can code yourself.
 - [pandoc-crossref demo.md](https://github.com/lierdakil/pandoc-crossref/blob/master/docs/demo/demo.md) This is the source for the file src/crossref.md.
 Very instructive repo.
 Shows how powerful the first metadata-block can be.
 - [How to write academic papers in Markdown](https://brainbaking.com/post/2021/02/writing-academic-papers-in-markdown/) A gentle tutorial in the power of markdown + latex.
 Explains the toolchain pandoc uses.
 - [How to use Pandoc to produce a research paper](https://opensource.com/article/18/9/pandoc-research-paper) Advanced example of how to rewrite a paper originally written i latex to markdown - with some latex.
-Has a link to the github repo for the exercise.
+Has a link to the github repo for this exercise.
 - [DejaVu fonts](https://dejavu-fonts.github.io/) Fonts used in some of the example documents.
 - [LaTeX refSheet](https://ctan.org/pkg/latex-refsheet) Very comprehensive reference for LaTeX - also mathematical typesetting.
+- [pandoc-plot](https://github.com/LaurentRDC/pandoc-plot) Pandoc-filter and executable for including plots in documents.